Will The Real Keith Starmer Please Stand Up: NATO Hypocrisy

 To listen to Sir Keir Starmer’s unbridled praise for the military alliance of Western imperialists is just cynical it’s nauseating, to compare it to Britain’s National Health Service as one of “the great achievements of the 1945 Labour government”; a “transformational legacy” that apparently has Labour’s “proud”, “unwaverable”, and “unshakeable” support.

-However, we should always point out the hypocrisy of their condescending statements that are made to attack a better person while trying to enforce a moral high ground they just don’t have.
+However, no matter Starmer’s expediency in such matters, we should always point out the hypocrisy of their condescending statements that are made to attack a better person while trying to enforce a moral high ground they just don’t have.

-Starmer has used his now NATO views as a weapon to bring down more ammunition as to why Jeremy Corbyn will not stand as the Labour candidate for North Islington in the next general election.
+Starmer used his now NATO views as a weapon to bring down more ammunition as to why Jeremy Corbyn would not stand as the Labour candidate for North Islington in the next general election.

 Corbyn is on record, in a Times radio broadcast, as saying: “I don’t blame NATO for the fact that Russia has invaded Ukraine.
 What I say is look at the thing historically, and look at the process that could happen at the end of the Ukraine war.”